GCSE English · Language & Literature · Years 9–11 · Online today, UK-wide

 What an unseen-extract lesson actually looks like in practice.

 The most-feared question on GCSE English is the long Language Q3 (or its equivalent on each board): an unseen extract, twenty minutes on the clock, and a question about how the writer has structured the text to interest the reader.
-Students freeze on it because they've never been taught a repeatable approach — they've been told to 'analyse the structure' without being shown what that means.
+Students freeze because they've never been taught a repeatable approach — they've been told to 'analyse the structure' without being shown what that actually means.

 Coursework vs exam-only